0

 Facebook and Instagram CTRs by Placement

-Last but certainly not least, if you’re trying to decide which Facebook ad format to use for your next client campaign, check out this table of ad formats with the highest click-through rates to see which one could be the best fit for your audience and goals!
+Last but certainly not least, if you’re trying to decide which Facebook ad format to use for your next client campaign, check out this table of ad formats with the highest click-through rates to see which one could be the best fit for your audience and campaign goals!

 Facebook Ad Format